Anisotropic diffusion modeling of cosmic-ray lepton propagation: Results

 The ellipses indicated by gray dashed lines mark the approximate lepton propagation horizon in the anisotropic case (Model~A).
-Following the formalism of Ref.~\cite{EvoliBlasiAmatoAloisio2020} and Ref.~\cite{BressloffLawley2015} for the spatial dependence of the diffusion-tensor components, we compute the horizon as the characteristic distance from which leptons of a given energy can reach the observer along and perpendicular to the magnetic field, rather than assuming equal diffusion radii as in isotropic models.
+Following the formalism of Refs.~\cite{EvoliBlasiAmatoAloisio2020} and~\cite{BressloffLawley2015} for the spatial dependence of the diffusion-tensor components, we compute the horizon as the characteristic distance from which leptons of a given energy can reach the observer along the principal directions of the local magnetic-field frame, rather than assuming equal diffusion radii as in isotropic models.
 This yields

-where $\langle D_i^{\rm fld}(\mathbf{x},E')\rangle$ denotes the $i$th component of the diffusion tensor in the local magnetic–field frame, given by Eq.~\ref{eq:Drot}.
+where $\langle D_i^{\rm fld}(\mathbf{x},E')\rangle$ denotes the $i$th component of the diffusion tensor in the local magnetic-field frame, given by Eq.~(\ref{eq:Drot}).
+Here, $i=1$ corresponds to the direction along the regular magnetic field, while $i=2,3$ denote the perpendicular directions.
 The true propagation region is not strictly ellipsoidal but has a more complex geometry, elongated along the regular field lines and reflecting the spatial dependence of both the diffusion tensor and the loss function, qualitatively consistent with Fig.~\ref{fig:dist}.

-For 15~GeV, we obtain $\lambda_{a_1,a_2,a_3}=\{9.1,\,4.4,\,3.8\}$~kpc, decreasing to $\{1.3,\,0.6,\,0.5\}$~kpc at 400~GeV, where $\lambda_{a_1,a_2,a_3}$ denote the principal semi-axes of the effective propagation ellipsoid.
-Figure~\ref{fig:dist_c} shows a comparison of the propagated fluxes in Models~A and B along the $x$ and $z$ directions for four positions in the Galaxy, marked as a, b, c, d in Fig.~\ref{fig:dist}.
+For 15~GeV, we obtain $\lambda_{1,2,3}=\{9.1,\,4.4,\,3.8\}$~kpc, decreasing to $\{1.3,\,0.6,\,0.5\}$~kpc at 400~GeV, where $\lambda_{1,2,3}$ denote the principal semi-axes of the effective propagation ellipsoid in the local magnetic-field frame.
+Figure~\ref{fig:dist_c} shows a comparison of the propagated fluxes in Models~A and B along the $x$ and $z$ directions for four positions in the Galaxy, marked as a, b, c and d in Fig.~\ref{fig:dist}.